 7. Set Positive Goals

 Setting the goal of “I don’t want to be fat anymore” is not appropriate.
 For one, you can’t really measure “not being fat anymore” because it’s so vague.
 Second, I don’t think it’s very positive or motivating.

-My method of choice for setting positive goals is focusing on performance.
+My method of choice for setting positive goals is focusing on performance, which is one of several awesome ways to love your workouts.
 Come up with some performance goals you want to achieve – performing your first chin-up or parallel bar dip, squatting your bodyweight, deadlifting 1.5x your bodyweight, or anything else that gets you excited.

 Focus on achieving those goals, set up your training program accordingly, eat smart, and you’ll also lose fat and build a better looking body in the process.

 Be sure to check out Part 2 of The Beautiful Badass Pillars.